Hedgehog logo

 SAM - select object example

-It’s an image segmentation model that can take a bounding box as input to select the object within that box.
-It can be used to produce a mask and once removed form the original image boom we have our own removebg.
+It’s an image-segmentation model that can take a bounding box as input to select the object within that box.
+It can be used to produce a mask and—once removed from the original image—boom, we have our own removebg.

 Running models on the BEAM

-As I had never worked with machine learning models in Elixir (or any other languages actually) I decided to give it a try an run the model on the BEAM!
+As I had never worked with machine-learning models in Elixir (or any other language, actually) I decided to give it a try and run the model on the BEAM!

-Elixir’s bumblebee library offers a high-level API similar to Python’s transformers.
-It includes some image-related APIs but lacks support for image classification yet so it won’t be that easy !
+Elixir’s Bumblebee offers a high-level API similar to Python’s transformers.
+It includes some image-related helpers but lacks segmentation support, so we need to dive a bit deeper.

 Ortex allows for easy loading and fast inference of ONNX models using different backends available to ONNX Runtime such as CUDA, TensorRT, Core ML, and ARM Compute Library.